 This diagram below shows the runtime architecture of a Mendix mobile app:

 The Mendix Platform generates the Mendix mobile app and provides all the logic to run the app.
-Via the Mendix Developer Portal, it is possible to customize the environment (test, acceptance, and production) as well as the necessary settings like app details, icons, splash screens, and permission settings.
+Via the Mendix Developer Portal, it is possible to customize the environment (for example, test or production) as well as the necessary settings like app details, icons, splash screens, and permission settings.
 From the Developer Portal, it is also possible to build the app binaries without the need to install software like Xcode or Android Studio.
 The binaries can be downloaded from the Developer Portal and uploaded to the app stores.

 Mendix also leverages PhoneGap Build to build the mobile app.
 This allows you to easily manage certificates and share the mobile app binaries (for example, via QR code).
 It is also possible to download the source of the mobile app and build locally.
-For more information, see How Can I Extend My Mobile App? below as well as How to Publish a Mendix Hybrid Mobile App in Mobile App Stores in the Mendix documentation.
+For more information, see How Can I Extend My Mobile App? below as well as How to Publish a Mendix Hybrid Mobile App in Mobile App Stores in the Mendix Studio Pro How-to’s.

 A new app store publication is needed when changes are required for the generated app.
 Some examples of this are changes in the app information, icon, splash screen, permissions, or the Cordova plugins that are used.
 These changes can be made in the Developer Portal, and with a single click, the new version of the app is built with the new settings.